aharonium/opensiddur.org/posts/posts/weekday-amidah-and-kaddish-with-taamei-hamiqra_(isaac.gantwerk-mayer_2018-06-17).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Thou art holy and thy name is holy, and holy beings praise thee daily.
-Selah!
+Thou art holy and thy name is holy, and holy beings praise thee daily. <em>Selah</em>!

 When the Reader repeats the Shemoneh Esreh, the following Kedushah is said:
 We sanctify thy name in this world even as they sanctify it in the highest heavens, as it is written by thy prophet: “They keep calling to one another: